01What Is a Subsidy?

 These direct homeowner subsidies paled in comparison to what the federal government spent to support its Federal Housing Authority mortgage loan guarantee program.

 The real trouble started when it created two government-sponsored enterprises.
 Fannie Mae and Freddie Mac provided a secondary market to buy these mortgages from banks.
 But they bought too many.
 That forced the government to spend $130 billion to bail out Fannie and Freddie.
 Even this wasn't enough, and the government nationalized them.

 Was the bailout a subsidy?
 Yes, in a sense.
 That’s because without it, there would have been no housing activity whatsoever after the subprime mortgage crisis.
 Fannie, Freddie and the Federal Home Loan Guaranty Corporation were behind 90 percent of all home loans.
 The agencies replaced the private sector's role in the home mortgage market in the United States.

 More than half of the Obamacare subsidies are designed to go to middle-income families.
-For example, that would be a family of four who earns between $47,100 and $94,200 a year.
 These are hard-working parents.
-They hold jobs as food service workers, administrative personnel and health aides.
+They hold jobs as food service workers, administrative personnel, and health aides.
 These are also jobs that don't provide health insurance.

 Although 10.4 million Americans were eligible for subsidies in 2014, most didn't get them.
 Why?
 It’s because they didn't sign up for insurance on the exchanges.

 Obamacare is budgeted to spend $1.039 trillion on subsidies for these middle-class working families between 2015 and 2024.
 It only expects to spend $792 billion on expanded Medicaid and Childrens’ Health Insurance Program for the poor.